Size of the Public Service workforce, spend on contractors and consultants and the composition of the wider public sector.

 $1,887M

-Operating expenditure on contractors and consultants was 8.9% of total Public Service workforce spend ($6,962.1 million), a decrease from 13.1% in 2022/23 and 13.4% in 2017/18.
+Operating expenditure on contractors and consultants was 5.3% of total Public Service workforce spend ($6,712.2 million), a decrease from 8.9% in 2023/24 and 13.1% in 2022/23.
 This measure represents the balance between using external resources where appropriate and building capacity and capability in the Public Service.

-Crown Entity Annual analysis – year to June 2024
+Crown entity annual analysis – year to June 2025

-To help measure progress on the Government’s contractor and consultant target, the Public Service Commission last year begun collecting workforce data for the baseline agencies that sit outside the core Public Service.
-That is Crown entities, Police, NZ Defence Force and the Māori Health Authority.
+To help measure progress on the Government’s contractor and consultant target, the Public Service Commission began collecting workforce data in 2023 for the baseline agencies that sit outside the core Public Service.
+That is Crown entities, Police, NZ Defence Force and the Māori Health Authority (before its disestablishment).
 This data is presented in the ‘Crown Entity expenditure’ tab of the preceding visualisation.

 Public Service contractor and consultant data for the 2017/18 year was the first to be published using our new guidance on how to report contractor and consultant expenditure.
 Before the new guidance, there was inconsistency in how organisations reported this expenditure.